avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-4-page-properties/4-4-5-elements/4-4-5-18-state-control/4-4-5-18-state-control.md

 - `Corners Radius`: `Assign dynamic value` `{−}` or enter a numeric value (unit: `px`).
 - `Thickness`: `Assign dynamic value` `{−}` or enter a numeric value (unit: `px`).

+### Shadow

+Configure the control’s shadow to add depth.
+(Full option list to be captured with screenshots.)

 ### Reflection